Inanees/banana-genes-database/README.md

 The development included the use of XAMPP, phpMyAdmin, MySQL database, and interface using PHP and HTML.

 It was a project in my undergraduate course, Database Systems that sharpened my skills in Database System Development Lifecycle (DSDLC) and entity-relationship modelling.

+## Self-reflection
+This was one of my earliest projects and there is a lot that I can improve on.
+Overall, I have improved a lot more since this project.